-Audit Fees consisted of professional services rendered in connection with the audit of our annual consolidated financial statements and quarterly review of our condensed financial statements.
-This category also includes advice on accounting matters that arose during the audit or the review of interim financial statements.
+Audit Fees consisted of professional services rendered in connection with the audit of our annual consolidated financial statements, including the audit of internal control over financial reporting, and quarterly review of our condensed financial statements.
+This category also includes advice on accounting matters that arose during the audit or the review of interim financial statements, comfort letters, consents, and statutory audits required in non-U.S. jurisdictions.

-Audit-Related Fees consisted of fees for professional services that are reasonably related to the performance of the audit or review of our financial statements.
+Audit-Related Fees consisted of fees for professional services that are reasonably related to the performance of the audit or review of our financial statements or internal control over financial reporting and are not reported under "Audit Fees," as well as fees related to due diligence related to mergers and acquisitions.

-Tax Fees consisted of professional services rendered in connection with tax compliance, tax advice and tax planning.
+Tax Fees generally consist of professional services rendered in connection with tax compliance, tax advice and tax planning.

-All Other Fees consisted of fees paid for a subscription to an accounting research database.
+All Other Fees consisted of fees for products and services other than the services reported above, including fees paid for a subscription to an accounting research database.